Christianity in Japan: Protestantism

-Other Christian
+Other Christians

 Jehovah's Witnesses

 In 2020, the number of Jehovah's Witnesses was 212,683 active publishers, united in 2,964 congregations; 273,856 people attended annual celebration of Lord's Evening Meal in 2020.
 Before 1945 they were banned in Japan.
 Many Jehovah's Witnesses were jailed; one of them, Katsuo Miura, was in the Hiroshima prison during the atomic bombing of Hiroshima.

 Church of Jesus Christ of Latter-day Saints

-As of year-end 2009, The Church of Jesus Christ of Latter-day Saints (LDS Church) reported 29 stakes, 14 districts, 163 wards, 125 branches, 7 missions, and 3 temples in Japan.
-As of July 2016, there are 128,216 members.
-The LDS Church was established in Japan in 1901 when the first LDS Church missionaries arrived on August 12, 1901.
-Among them was Heber J. Grant, at the time a member of the Quorum of the Twelve, the 7th President of the Church.
+In 2009, The Church of Jesus Christ of Latter-day Saints (LDS Church) reported 29 stakes, 14 districts, 163 wards, 125 branches, 7 missions, and 3 temples in Japan.
+In July 2016, there were 128,216 members.
+The LDS Church was established in Japan in 1901 when the first LDS Church missionaries arrived in August 1901.
+Among them was Heber J. Grant, at the time a member of the Quorum of the Twelve, and later the 7th President of the Church.

-As of March 15, 2011 there were over 630 LDS missionaries serving in the church's six missions in Japan.
+In March 2011, there were over 630 LDS missionaries serving in the church's six missions in Japan.

 Art and media

 Christian art in Japan dates back to the 16th century, with traditional shrines and Japanese artwork depicting the Christian faith within Japan.
 When Christianity was illegal in Japan, the local Christians developed distinctive forms of Christian art, literature, and cultural practices.

 Christian media is prevalent within the popular culture of Japan, despite its relatively small Christian population.
 Superbook was a mainstream anime during the 1980s, and it remains a popular Christian media franchise worldwide.
 Because of this Christianity remains a popular topic in manga and anime, including Trigun and Saint Young Men.
 Gospel and contemporary Christian music are part of popular music in the country, the largest Christian music festival in the country is the Sunza Rock Festival, which is where many of Japan's CCM artists and bands perform.

-International Christian University is the alma mater of several Japanese media professionals, including Kaz Hirai the former chairman of Sony.
-Sony owns several Christian media studios and outlets, including the Pure Flix streaming service.
+International Christian University is the alma mater of several Japanese media professionals, including Kaz Hirai, the former chairman of Sony.
+Sony owns several Christian media studios and outlets through its subsidiary Affirm Films, including the Pure Flix streaming service.

+Depictions in fiction and popular culture

+Novels and literature

+Literary scholar Rebecca Suter, in Holy Ghosts: The Christian Century in Modern Japanese Fiction (2015), examines modern Japanese perspectives on Christianity.
+Suter notes that Christianity is often used to express two dominant emotions in Japanese cultural discourse: fear and hatred of foreigners.
+From the 1960s to the mid-1990s, Christianity in novels shifted from cultural curiosities to symbols of danger and evil, consistently portrayed as negative figures subjected to relentless demonization.
+Suter connects this to Nihonjinron (theories of Japanese identity), which emphasize Japan's exceptionalism, cultural homogeneity, and fundamental difference from other ethnic groups, unchanged since antiquity.
+In this framework, Japan is depicted as superior to the West, with Kirishitan and Christianity serving as stereotypes to reinforce this narrative.